metacpan/metacpan-cpan-extracted/distros/A/Algorithm-LUHN_XS/README.md

 This module is an XS version of the original Perl Module Algorithm::LUHN, which was written by Tim Ayers.
 It should work exactly the same, only substantially faster.
+The supplied check\_digit() routine is 100% compatible with the pure Perl Algorithm::LUHN module, while the faster check\_digit\_fast and really fast check\_digit\_rff are not.

+How much faster?
+Here's a benchmark, running on a 3.4GHz i7-2600:

+`Benchmark: timing 100 iterations`

+`Algorithm::LUHN: 69 secs (69.37 usr 0.00 sys)  1.44/s`

+`check_digit:      2 secs ( 1.98 usr 0.00 sys) 50.51/s`

+`check_digit_fast: 2 secs ( 1.68 usr 0.00 sys) 59.52/s`

+`check_digit_rff:  1 secs ( 1.29 usr 0.00 sys) 77.52/s`

+So, it's 35x to 53x faster than the original pure Perl module, depending on how much compatibility with the original module you need.

-The rest of the documentation is a copy of the original docs.
+The rest of the documentation is mostly a copy of the original docs, with some additions for functions that are new.

 This module calculates the Modulus 10 Double Add Double checksum, also known as the LUHN Formula.
 This algorithm is used to verify credit card numbers and